-Hint: break and continue must only appear withing a loop, however this is not something that can be expressed in a context-free grammar.
+Hint: break and continue must only appear withing a loop (or break also within a switch case), however this is not something that can be expressed (easily) in a context-free grammar.
 You will need a weeding pass to make sure all breaks and continues are properly used.